 - Living at home with a parent or guardian; and

-All 2019 requests will be funded on a reimbursement basis only.
+All 2020 requests will be funded on a reimbursement basis only.
 The program will continue to be administered through your family’s Summit DD connection.
 (This could be a Referral & Support Specialist, Service and Support Administrator or a Developmental Specialist.)
-Your Summit DD contact will help you identify if the program is right for your needs and answer any question that you may have.
+Your Summit DD contact will help you identify if this program is right for your child’s needs and answer any question that you may have.

 “Once the individual or family has provided Summit DD staff with a description and cost of the good or service, Summit DD staff will review the expenditure and let you know if the expenditure is approved for purchase,” explained Holly Brugh, Director of Service & Support Administration and Children’s Services.
 “Then when the family provides a receipt, a reimbursement payment will be authorized.”
 Brugh continued.

-Funds will be allocated based on each family’s individual needs and financial situation up to a maximum amount of $1800 per child with a total family cap of $2500.
-These funds are meant to serve as additional support to individuals eligible for Summit DD services and are not meant to replace a family’s obligation to pay for typical expenses.
-Funds are available for one calendar year beginning January 1, 2019 and may be used all at once or in smaller increments over the course of the year.
-Summit DD reserves the right to end the FEP program based on the availability of budgeted funds.
+FEP funds will be allocated based on each family’s individual need and financial situation up to a maximum amount of $1800 per child with a total family cap of $2500 per family.
+These funds are meant to serve as additional support to children and young adults eligible for Summit DD services and are not meant to replace a family’s obligation to pay for typical expenses.
+Funds are available for one calendar year beginning January 1, 2020 and may be used all at once or in smaller increments over the course of the year.
+Summit DD reserves the right to discontinue the FEP program based on the availability of budgeted funds.

 FEP funds used for respite care MUST be provided by a Department of Developmental Disabilities (DoDD) certified provider who will be paid directly by Summit DD.
 All respite providers must meet the certification requirements set forth by DoDD, as well as have an additional eight hours of training in child development and are certified in infant/child CPR.
 Your Summit DD staff member will be able to help you identify qualified providers.